Li Shishi — A Famous Courtesan, the Lover of Emperor, and Witness of Tragic History

 He won Li Shishi’s heart with his outstanding artistic works, while he was impressed by her beauty and talent, and fell in love with her at the first sight.

-Afterward, he started to visit Shishi in the bawdy house frequently; soon he invited her to his royal palace and made her an imperial concubine.
+In some gossips, he invited her to the royal palace and made her an imperial concubine.

 Mysterious Ending of Li Shishi After the Catastrophic War

-Her beauty and famous reputation were spread to regime Jin, whose general asked people to search for her as soon as they broke into the capital city.
+Her beauty and famous reputation spread to Jin, whose lord asked people to search for her as soon as they broke into the capital city.

 Li Shishi, as a smart person who had experienced a lot, and as friends of many intelligent ministers and celebrities, she donated all of her money, went to a temple, and lived a very simple life there afterward.

 Her insights allowed her to outguess the tragic end, so she tried her best to be contributing, and then left all of the chaos and conflicting behind.

 In some other novels, Li Shishi escaped out of the capital successfully, under the protection of a brave swordsman whom she had a relationship.

 They suffered a lot, until they arrived in the southern part of China, and established a new life there.

 Li Shishi buried her unusual past and lived as a normal worker since after.